RazzerDE/PHP-BahnAPI-AngularApp/README.md

 Then, follow these steps to ensure everything runs smoothly:
 1. Create an application on the DB API Marketplace & add the plans above to it.
 2. Set your <strong>correct API login credentials</strong> in `.env`
+3. Run `npm install` to install all dependencies.
+4. Run `ng build` to build the project.
-3. Start the Webserver and have FUN!
+5. Visit the page and have FUN!